pantheon-systems/documentation/source/content/guides/quicksilver/06-jira.md

 4. Check the address used in the last step for an email from Atlassian.
 The username is provided here.
 Click the **Set my password** button and follow prompts to set the machine user's password.

 ## Securely Store User Credentials on Pantheon
-Next, we need to provide Pantheon with the credentials for our new machine user.
-We'll securely store these values in the [private path](/guides/secure-development/private-paths#private-path-for-files) of Pantheon's filesystem.
+You must provide Pantheon with the credentials for your new machine user.
+These credentials are securely stored in the [private path](/guides/secure-development/private-paths#private-path-for-files) of Pantheon's filesystem.

 We use the filesystem private path in this section because we don't want to track sensitive data like passwords in the codebase with git.

 In the commands below, replace `<site>` with your site name, `<example>` with your Atlassian project name, `<user>` with your machine account username in Jira, and `<password>` with its password.

-1. First, let's check for existing secrets using Terminus:
+1. Check for existing secrets using Terminus:

         terminus secrets:list <site>.dev